 One feature that distinguishes premium-grade VPNs from free services is the no-logs policy.
 Data-mining giants like Google, Facebook, and Amazon have harvested online usage records for marketing resale and ad targeting systems for years.
 Free VPN providers want a piece of that action and only remain “free” through exploiting users’ records of online browsing and financial activity.

-The IPVanish claims it has a “zero-logs” policy, which assures users that it neither collects nor stores any user information, even though its former owners helped the FBI with criminal investigations in the past.
+IPVanish claims it has a “zero-logs” policy, which assures users that it neither collects nor stores any user information, even though its former owners helped the FBI with criminal investigations in the past.
 This exchange of ownership is IPVanish’s saving grace when it comes to refuting logging complaints.
 Through our testing, we did not encounter any irregular targeting or evidence of logs.

 Strong security protocols

 IPVanish employs state-of-the-art security protocols, including 256-bit AES encryption, SOCKS5 web proxy to hide the actual IP address of the user’s server, OpenVPN, and L2TP/IPsec VPN protocols.
-This robust suite of protocols is particularly helpful to know because most VPNs only take one or two steps to securing user information and IP addresses.
+This robust suite of protocols is particularly helpful because most VPNs only take one or two steps to secure user information and IP addresses.
 In addition to these protocols, IPVanish also uses its dynamic IP addresses to further protect client info.